 The AHS offers a wide range of resources to those studying the story of time as well as to family historians, biographers, dealers, collectors, writers, and media researchers looking for key facts in the history of horology.
-Below are some of the digital resources we have made available to everyone.
+Below is a set of digital resources we have made available to everyone.

-AHS members have additional access to a much bigger and growing set of online resources as part of their subscription, including free-text searchable access to the journals Antiquarian Horology back to 1953, Horological Journal from 1858 to 2000, and Watch and Clock Maker from 1928 to 1939, as well as numerous other databases and publications.
+AHS members have additional access to a bigger and growing set of online resources as part of their subscription, including free-text searchable access to the journals Antiquarian Horology back to 1953, Horological Journal from 1858 to 2000, and Watch and Clock Maker from 1928 to 1939, as well as the following databases and publications:

 Joining the AHS is quick and straightforward online using PayPal or payment cards, or by phone or post.